 For /5 instrument lights, high beam indicator and clock and voltmeter lights on later bikes.
-Single spade terminal: they ground to the metal housing they are inserted in.
-These are imported from Germany. $7.50 each
+Single spade terminal: they ground to the metal housing they are inserted in. $7.50 each

 DeoxIT 2ml tube: DeoxIT electrical contact cleaner by Caig.
 This is THE stuff to use on all your electrical contacts on the bike.